Tools by Topic

 This Excel tool can be used after administration of the Secondary Well-Being Index.
 Each student’s responses can be inputted into the sheet — allowing educators to look at scores both by student and collectively as a class.

-Scoring Tool User Guide
+WBI Scoring Tools: User Guide

 Step-by-step instructions for using the Excel scoring tool, for both the Elementary and Secondary WBI (printable, PDF versions).